Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Extended overview of our approach

 As observed by Lesnick and Wright~\cite{lw-interactive}, there is a line arrangement decomposing the dual plane into ($2$-dimensional) regions, such that the barcode pairing is identical for all dual points in a region.
-The line arrangement is not difficult to define: let us consider two simplices $\sigma$ with weight $(a,b)$ and $\sigma'$ with weight $(a',b')$ and assume $a<a'$.
+(The \emph{barcode templates} in \cite{lw-interactive} are the same as barcode pairings, except that they are defined in terms of grades instead of simplices.)
+The line arrangement is not difficult to define: let us consider two simplices $\sigma$ with grade $(a,b)$ and $\sigma'$ with grade $(a',b')$ and assume $a<a'$.
 If also $b<b'$, $\sigma$ will precede $\sigma'$ in the filtration of any slice.
-If $b>b'$, the simplices $\sigma$ and $\sigma'$ will have the same critical value exactly for those slices that pass through the \emph{join} of the two weights, which is the point $(a',b)$.
+If $b>b'$, the simplices $\sigma$ and $\sigma'$ will have the same critical value exactly for those slices that pass through the \emph{join} of the two grades, which is the point $(a',b)$.
 Hence, the dual line $y=-a'x+b$ will split the dual plane into two half-planes where the order of the two simplices is fixed.
 Doing this for all pairs of simplices yield the line arrangement which we call $\Ll$.
 It consists of $O(n^2)$ lines and therefore has $O(n^4)$ regions.

-\paragraph{Fast computation of barcode templates.} Naively, computing the barcode template for each region can be done in $O(n^{4+\omega})$ time by computing the arrangement $\Ll$ ($O(n^4)$~\cite[Thm.
-8.6]{dutch}), picking one dual point per region ($O(n^4)$), generating the filtration along the primal slice ($O(n)$ per region), computing the slice barcodes ($O(n^\omega)$ per region), and computing their bottleneck distance ($O(n^{1.5}\log n)$ per region).
+\paragraph{Fast computation of barcode pairings.} Naively, computing the barcode pairing for each region can be done in $O(n^{4+\omega})$ time by computing the arrangement $\Ll$ ($O(n^4)$~\cite[Thm.
+8.6]{dutch}), picking one dual point per region ($O(n^4)$), generating the filtration along the primal slice ($O(n)$ per region), and computing the slice barcodes ($O(n^\omega)$ per region).

 In \cite{lw-interactive}, it is shown how to reduce the complexity to $O(n^5)$ using fast updates of persistence diagrams under transpositions as explained in~\cite{cem-vines}.
 Specifically, knowing the decomposition $RU=\partial$ for a fixed order of simplices of a simplicial complex and a transposition of two neigboring simplices in that order, we can update the decomposition $(R,U)$ in linear time in the size of the matrix.
 Crossing a line of the arrangement $\Ll$ corresponds exactly to such a transposition.
 This suggests the following approach: Construct a spanning tree for the dual graph of the arrangement (``dual'' in a different sense than above: the vertices of the graph are the regions, and the edges correspond to pairs of regions that share an edge).
 The spanning tree defines a walk through $\Ll$ with $O(n^4)$ steps that visits every region at least once (by doubling every edge and using an Eulerian tour).
 We compute the barcode pairing for the starting region and keep applying the transposition algorithm of~\cite{cem-vines} to get the barcode pairing for the next region in linear time.
 This yields an $O(n^5)$ time algorithm.